 4.03 Protests concerning an umpire's judgement are not allowed.

-4.04 Any team that fails to fulfill its full complement of 4 umpires (by the end of the fourth inning), will forfeit one point in the league standings.
+4.04 Any team that fails to fulfill its full complement of 4 umpires (by the end of the fourth inning), will forfeit one half (1/2) of a win in the league standings.

 5) TEAM GUIDELINES AND RESPONSIBILITIES